Mayor Declares Riverside is "Leveling Up" in State of the City Address

 The consulting team held a roundtable meeting with local property owners and developers in November, with a public meeting planned for early 2026.

-The ordinance will be presented to the Planning Commission and City Council for final adoption in spring 2026.
+The ordinance will be presented to the Planning Commission in spring 2026, with final adoption by City Council anticipated by June 2026.